Profile

 💡 Tips and Variations

-• For a quick gluten-free option, use a gluten-free flour blend and ensure your baking powder is gluten-free.
+• For a gluten-free version, use a gluten-free light flour blend suitable for biscuits and make sure the baking powder and chocolate are labelled gluten-free.

 📦 Storage

-Store the almond biscuits in an airtight tin in a cool, dry place.
-They’ll keep fresh and crisp for up to two weeks.
+• Store them in an airtight biscuit tin in a cool, dry place for about 2 to 3 weeks.

 🍷 Pairing